Opserva-io/auth-rs/docs/API.md

 ## Audit

-Audit logs are available via the following endpoints, if enabled:
+`Audit` entities are available via the following endpoints, if enabled:
 * `/api/v1/audits/`
 * `/api/v1/audits/{id}`

 ### Read

-Audit logs can be retrieved by users with the appropriate authorizations.
+`Audit` entities can be retrieved by users with the appropriate authorizations.

 #### Find a single audit log

+Find a single `Audit` entity by its ID.

 ##### Request